Pages

 Photos were taken 2+ weeks ago, when there was still fall color in the park.
 Due to some recent windy days, most of the leaves are on the paths now.

-Even when a tree is bare, it's still a beautiful sight as attested to by a poet Alfred Joyce Kilmer, like ourselves, a NJ native.
-Kilmer (1886-1918) was also a journalist, literary critic, lecturer, and editor.
-The fourth and youngest child in his family, he was named after two priests at Christ Church in New Brunswick, NJ: the curate, Alfred R. Taylor, and the rector, the Rev. Dr. Elisha Brooks Joyce.
-(Kilmer's father, Dr. Frederick Barnett Kilmer, a physician and analytical chemist, who worked for the NJ-based Johnson and Johnson Company, is credited as inventing the company's famous baby powder.)
+Even when a tree is bare, it's still a beautiful sight attested to by poet Alfred Joyce Kilmer, like ourselves, a NJ native.
+Kilmer (1886-1918), the fourth and youngest child in his family, was named after two priests at Christ Church in New Brunswick, NJ: the curate, Alfred R. Taylor, and the rector, the Rev. Dr. Elisha Brooks Kilmer's father, Dr. Frederick Barnett Kilmer, a physician and analytical chemist, who worked for the NJ-based Johnson and Johnson Company, is credited as inventing the company's famous baby powder.)

 Joyce Kilmer (1908)

-Joyce Kilmer taught Latin in Morristown, NJ, and wrote for The New York Times and defined words for the Funk and Wagnalls dictionary.
+Joyce Kilmer was a journalist, literary critic, lecturer, and editor, who also taught Latin in Morristown, NJ, defined words for the Funk and Wagnalls dictionary and later wrote for The New York Times.
 In 12917, shortly after the U.S. entered WW I in 1917, Kilmer enlisted in the New York National Guard.
 At the time of his deployment to Europe, he was considered the leading American Catholic poet and lecturer of his generation.
 He was deployed to France with the 69th Infantry Regiment (the famous Fighting 69th).
-Tragically, he died at the age of 31, killed by a sniper's bullet at the Second Battle of the Marne in 1918.
-Kilmer is famously remembered for a 1913 short poem, titled Trees first published in the August 1913 issue of Poetry: A Magazine of Verse.
+Tragically, he died at the age of 31, killed by a sniper's bullet at the Second Battle of the Marne in 1918 leaving behind a widow and several children.
+He is famously remembered for a 1913 short poem, Trees, first published in the August 1913 issue of Poetry: A Magazine of Verse.

 I think that I shall never see